Removing Your Spouse From the Mortgage in Divorce

 Transferring title to your home won't get your spouse's name off the mortgage—although you should do that as well (more on that below).
 When you're keeping the family home in your divorce, you'll almost always need to refinance the mortgage by applying for a new loan in your name only.

-If your credit and financials aren't strong enough on their own to qualify for the loan you need, you'll have to come up with other options, such as making a larger down payment, asking someone to cosign the loan for you, or borrowing money from family or friends.
+If your credit and financials aren't strong enough on their own to qualify for the loan you need, you'll have to come up with other options, such as making a larger down payment, asking someone else to cosign the loan for you, or borrowing money from family or friends.

 In addition to removing your spouse from the mortgage, you'll need to make sure that the title (ownership) of the property is transferred to you.
 Although there are different types of interspousal transfer deeds, you'll typically use a quitclaim deed, which transfers your spouse's interest in the property to you.
-(You can find and download state-specific forms for quitclaim deeds.)

-Getting Help With the Family Home
+Getting Help With the Mortgage and Family Home in Divorce

-If you're hoping to keep your family home as part of your divorce, it's a good idea to at least consult with a lawyer.
+If you’re hoping to keep your family home as part of your divorce, it’s a good idea to at least consult with a divorce lawyer.
 The same is true if you're willing to give up your interest in the property—probably in return for keeping other assets like retirement accounts.

-An experienced family law attorney can walk you through the options for dealing with the family home in divorce and the consequences of different choices, help negotiate the best settlement that's possible given your financial circumstances, and explain how a judge in your state is likely to deal with the family home if you aren't able to reach a settlement.
+An experienced family law attorney can walk you through the options for dealing with the family home in divorce and the consequences of different choices, help negotiate the best settlement that’s possible given your financial circumstances, and explain how a judge in your state is likely to deal with the family home if you aren’t able to reach a settlement.
+It's also a good idea to contact your loan servicer early to ask what options you might have for a loan assumption or refinance and what you would need to qualify.

 If you're thinking of removing one spouse from the deed on your family home outside of the divorce context—such as when you want to refinance the mortgage in the name of the spouse with a better credit score—you should also consider speaking with an attorney so that you understand all of the legal consequences in your state.